winitzki/scall/tutorial/programming_dhall.md

 ```

 We note that each application of `unfix` replaces one layer of `TreeText`'s constructors by one layer of `F`'s constructors.
-All constructors of `TreeText` will be eliminated after applying `unfix`, `fmap unfix`, etc., as many times as the recursion depth of `t0`.
+All constructors of `TreeText` will be eliminated after applying `unfix`, `fmap unfix`, etc., as many times as the recursion depth of `t0` requires.

-At that point, the value `c0` no longer contains any constructors of `TreeText`; it is built only with `F`'s constructors.
+After that, the value `c0` will no longer contain any constructors of `TreeText`; it is built only with `F`'s constructors.
 For that reason, `c0` will _remain unchanged_ under application of `fmap (fmap f)` with _any_ function `f : TreeText → TreeText`.
 In other words: